 The Solo Dance Series run from February through mid August each year.
 Skaters must register to have points at various competitions they compete at to be tracked; skaters can compete in more than one NSD type.
 The top 6 competitors at each level within each Section for each type (Pattern, Shadow, Combined) are invited to the National competition.

-Denver FSC had two skaters registered to compete throughout the year and possibly qualify for the National Solo Dance competition held in September 2016 in Newark, Delaware.
+Denver FSC had two skaters registered to compete throughout the year and possibly qualify for the National Solo Dance competition held in September 2019 in Provo, Utah,

 What is Solo Dance?